John-Cyb3r/cyb3r-robbing/README.md

 - Added Max Stealable Items Limit, to limit players from robbing certian items
 - Added Cooldown For Max Stealable Items Limit, will disable option to rob that specific item after Max Amount is robbed (Configurable)
 - Some Additional Bug Fixes

+### Robbing Config
+- Configurable Items: Easily edit the items that can be robbed in the config.lua file.
+- Enable/Disable Options: Toggle item robbery and cash robbery on or off in the config.lua file.
+- Customizable Item Names: Change the name of the usable item in the config.lua file.
+- Adjustable Progress Bar: Modify the progress bar duration to fit your needs.

 ### Inbuilt Limited Item Use System
 - Usage Limits: Set the number of times an item can be used before it is broken.